Industry Speak Seminar Series

 Museums and Galleries are unparalleled in the area.
 Trips are organized by the student organizations to visit special exhibitions relevant to the different programs, by instructors in support of classroom activities, and by ad hoc student groups simply because there is a lot to see and many ways to learn – and because looking at superb examples of art and design is inspirational.
 Among the more popular destinations for students and student groups are the Metropolitan Museum of Art in New York (The Met), the Museum of Modern Art (MoMA), the Newark Museum, the Guggenheim Museum, the Whitney Museum of American Art, the Frick, Cooper-Hewitt Museum, the Museum of Arts and Design (MAD Museum), and a plethora of private galleries in both New York and New Jersey.

 Location-based resources exist by virtue of where we are, and provide opportunities that either do not exist elsewhere, or are not as numerous.
 Interior Design students embarking on a retail project meet with managers and designers of significant projects like the Victoria Secret store in New York.
-Or they get access to an historic structure in downtown Newark while it is undergoing renovation (managed by a graduate of the College of Architecture and Design) to be used as the source/site for a studio project.
+Or they get access to a Cass Gilbert-designed historic structure in downtown Newark while it is undergoing renovation (managed by a graduate of the College of Architecture and Design) to be used as the source/site for a studio project.
 Industrial Design students take a downtown walking tour when studying both existing conditions and future potentials prior to embarking on a project to design street furniture.
-Students in a recent seminar, “Furniture as Fashion” were able to participate in the 2012 Mercedes Benz New York Fashion Week by designing and building an indoor “glacier” to complement a runway at Milk Studio used by fashion company NUMBER:Lab.
-Digital Design students visit active design studios like 1st Avenue Machine and can participate in the local professional SIGGRAPH chapter to get closer to the work being currently done.
+Students in the seminar, “Furniture as Fashion” were able to participate in a past Mercedes Benz New York Fashion Week by designing and building an indoor “glacier” to complement a runway at Milk Studio used by fashion company NUMBER:Lab.
+Digital Design students visit active design studios like 1st Avenue Machine or Ntrōpic and can participate in the local professional SIGGRAPH chapter to get closer to the work being currently done.
 Newark provides locations where freshmen students can practice their traditional drawing skills in their foundation level courses while sketching architecturally significant spaces and structures.

 There are ALWAYS occasions for learning beyond the classroom at NJIT’s School of Art + Design.
 More often than not, the opportunities are too numerous to be able to have time to avail oneself of everything available.
 There are also many one-off cases that may be unique to a faculty member, a course, a time or place in history.
 There are competitions to enter, places to visit, lectures to attend, research to perform and present, and so on.
 To get more information about these and other activities, and to see what goes on beyond the classroom, please take a moment to look at our newsletters which come out twice per semester.
 You may find past issues archived online at http://design.njit.edu/news/index.php with links to each issue on the right side of the page.